Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: An equivalent asymptotic formulation of (A.3)

 \begin{lemma} For a given function $U:S\to[0,\infty)$, Property~\ref{ass:relCompact} in Assumption~\ref{ass:compactSpaceOrLyapunov} holds if and only if the transition kernel $K$, defined in~\eqref{eq:decompositionK}, satisfies and $U$ satisfies

-\end{lemma} It is worthwhile to emphasise here that the MH transition kernel $K$, and therefore also the function $a$, depends on the specific choice of target $\pi$ and proposal density $J$, and that \eqref{eq:intAto1} is a property solely of $K$.
+\end{lemma} It is worth emphasising that the function $a$, and therefore also the MH kernel $K$, depends on the specific choice of target $\pi$ and proposal density $J$, and that \eqref{eq:intAto1} is a property solely of $K$.
 That is, this property does not involve any choice of (potential) Lyapunov function $U$.
-Therefore, as we will see in the coming sections, for a specific choice of MH dynamics, it is possible to have \eqref{eq:intAto1} satisfied but there being no functions $U$ that satisfies \eqref{eq:intexpUato0}.
-We will also see examples where \eqref{eq:intAto1} is not satisfied and thus there is no need to look for a suitable Lyapunov function.
+Therefore, as we will see in the coming sections, for a specific choice of MH dynamics, it is possible to have \eqref{eq:intAto1} satisfied but there being no function $U$ that satisfies \eqref{eq:intexpUato0}.
+We will also see examples where \eqref{eq:intAto1} is not satisfied and thus there is no reason to look for a suitable Lyapunov function $U$.